 Remove salmon from refrigerator 20 minutes before cooking.
 Pat salmon dry with paper towels.
 Season one side lightly with salt and pepper.
 Set aside.
 Prepare Honey Garlic Sauce (recipe follows).

 Drizzle olive oil in a non-stick skillet over medium high heat.
 When olive oil ripples, place salmon filets in pan.
-Cook 3 minutes.
-Turn over and cook other side 3 minutes for medium rare.
-For fully cooked salmon add an additional minute.
+Cook 2-3 minutes.
+Turn over and cook other side 2-3 minutes for medium rare.
+(Cooking time depends on the thickness of the salmon.
+Cook less time for thin cuts of salmon.)

 To determine doneness of the salmon look at the side of the salmon filet.
 If the side is coral in the middle and a pink on the top and bottom- it is medium rare.
 If it is pink from top to bottom- it is well done.

+Remove salmon to a plate.
 Remove any oil left in the skillet with paper towels.
-Add Honey Garlic Sauce to pan covering each filet with sauce.
-Cook 1 minute or until sauce slightly thickens.
+Add Honey Garlic Sauce to pan.
+Bring to a boil and cook 1-2 minutes or until sauce slightly thickens.
 Sauce will get thicker as it cools.
 If it gets too thick, thin by adding 1 teaspoon of water at a time.
 Plate salmon.
 Drizzle with sauce.
-Sprinkle with sesame seeds and sliced green onions.
+Garnish: Sprinkle with sesame seeds and sliced green onions.
 Enjoy!

 Honey Garlic Sauce